If you are looking to buy or adopt a Soft Coated Wheaten Terrier, you can view our :

-View Soft Coated Wheaten Terrier Dogs and Puppies for sale on the Pets4Homes website.
+Soft Coated Wheaten Terrier for sale section

 This dog originates from Ireland and was bred to be a multipurpose working type of terrier.
 They are relatively good pets for people with allergies as they shed very little.

 The Soft Coated Wheaten Terrier is a typically farm bred terrier which originates from Ireland.
 They were seen as the 'poor persons' dog, and were never used by nobility who preferred the more expensive and exclusive Irish Wolfhound.
 This little terrier had to work hard for its living being a dog kept as a ratter, hunter, guard dog, watch dog, herder and all round farm companion.
 These farm dogs were allowed freely to breed and no standards for this dog came about until the 1930's when the Irish Kennel Club recognised it as one of 4 separate Irish breeds.

 It is thought that the Wheaten Terrier may have been one of the founding dogs for the Kerry Blue Terrier.